 Visting Fushmi Inari, the Top Tourist Spot in Kyoto, with Kids

 Visiting with kids ages 5 and up

-Fushimi-Inari Taisha, in fact, the entire mountain called Inariyama is considered to be a holy area for the Shinto religion, and there are many shrines from the foot of the main shrine to the summit.
+Fushimi-Inari Taisha, in fact, the entire mountain called Inariyama is considered to be a holy area for the Shinto religion.
+And there are many shrines from the foot of the main shrine to the summit.
 Even after passing through the thousand torii gates crowded with tourists, there are even more torii gates continuing up the mountain.
-There are many small shrines and statues of foxes along the way, so you can feel the unique atmosphere of the shrine, while also enjoying moderate trekking.
+There are many small shrines and statues of foxes along the way.
+You can feel the unique atmosphere of the shrine, while also enjoying moderate trekking.